shih-ee/HGPolyVis/README.md

 This repository contains an implementation of the algorithms and datasets presented in

-> Oliver, P., Zhang, E., & Zhang, Y. Structure-Aware Simplification for Hypergraph Visualization.
-IEEE Transactions on Visualization and Computer Graphics, to appear.
-2024.
+> P. Oliver, E. Zhang, and Y. Zhang.
+Structure-Aware Simplification for Hypergraph Visualization.
+Accepted. *To appear in IEEE Transactions on Visualization and Computer Graphics*.
+2024. arxiv: https://arxiv.org/abs/2308.05043.

 The executable in the Deploy folder is available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).